-Keyword search is the standard tool of Web search engines, allowing users to express their search needs by typing a few keywords.
-Recently, there has been a lot of interest by both research and industry in the subject of keyword query reformulation.
-Besides ranking the Web pages according to their relevance to the keyword query provided by the user, a search engine may provide several alternative formulations of the query, which can be more focused and of interest to the user.
-Query reformulation has two types: query recommendation and query auto-completion.
-Query recommendation provides reformulations after the query has been issued, while query auto-completion suggests possible extensions to the query while it is being typed.
-Query reformulation, as an add-on function to a search engine, has been proved to greatly improve user experience [12].
+Keyword search, which allows a user to express her query with a few keywords, has become a fundamental tool in Web search engines.
+Recently, lots of interest from both research and industry has been drawn to the topic of query recommendation, which is closely related to keyword search.
+Besides ranking the Web pages according to their relevance to the query provided by the user, a search engine may provide several alternative formulations of the query, which can be more focused and interesting to the user.
+Query recommendation, as an add-on function to a search engine, has provided significant benefit to search engine users [11] in terms of providing better user experience.

-Most of the existing work on query reformulation focuses on the analysis of query logs, which contain large amounts of historical information of search engine users, including what query was issued by whom at what time and which URLs were subsequently clicked [6, 7, 9, 18].
+Most of the existing work on query recommendation focuses on the analysis of query logs, which contain large amounts of historical information of search engine users, including what query was issued by whom at what time and which URLs were subsequently clicked [5,6,8,14].
 The query logs are often represented as graphs of queries and other related components, allowing graph analysis techniques to perform relevance search on query logs.
-For example, [6] built a graph of queries based on query logs.
-The weight of a graph edge that connects two queries is proportional to the times that the two queries are issued by the same user within a short period (i.e., the queries are in the same search session).
+For example, [5] built a graph of queries based on query logs.
+The weight of a graph edge that connects two queries is proportional to the times that the two queries are issued by a same user within a short period (i.e., the queries are in the same search session).
 Query recommendation is performed by applying Personalized PageRank proximity search on this graph starting from the original query.
-In another example, [8] builds a prefix-tree of queries, and query auto-completion is performed by applying A search on the prefix-tree.

-Nowadays, as mobile devices are ubiquitous, many keyword search queries are expressed by mobile users and have spatial intent, i.e., the users require results related to entities that are physically close to their locations.
-However, very few studies have considered location information when performing query reformulation.
-A recent piece of work [23] proposes a solution based on a bipartite graph that connects queries to their clicked documents (or URLs).
+Nowadays, as mobile devices are ubiquitous, many keyword search queries are expressed by mobile users and have spatial intent, i.e., the users require results that are physically close to their locations.
+However, very few studies have considered location information when performing query recommendation.
+The most recent work [17] proposes a solution based on a bipartite graph that connects queries to their clicked documents (or URLs).
 The edges of the graph are adjusted based on the location of the query issuer and then Personalized PageRank proximity search is applied to obtain the recommendations.
-The work of [23] only considers the locations of documents to derive the proximity between queries.
-In this paper, we propose a more sophisticated approach that generates a spatial distribution for each query (based on its clicked URLs) and uses it to directly measure the proximity between each query and the query issuer.
+The work of [17] only considers the locations of documents to derive the proximity between queries.
+In this work, we propose a more sophisticated approach that generates a spatial distribution for each query (based on its clicked URLs) and uses it to directly measure the proximity between each query and the query issuer.
+We extend two popular query recommendation approaches, i.e., query-flow graph [5] and term-query-flow graph [6], to our location-aware setting.
+The basic idea is to give higher preference to queries that have larger spatial proximity to the user during the random walk-based recommendation process, which finally leads to recommendations that are more spatially relevant compared to those suggested by the method of [17], as shown in our experimental results.

-The main technical challenge is efficiency; search engines should provide instant responses to users; hence, query reformulation should also be conducted in sub-seconds.
-However, differently from the traditional location-agnostic setting, which ignores user locations, we need to consider the spatial proximity between queries and the user, which can only be obtained online after the user issues her query.
-For query recommendation, we first adopt Bookmark Coloring Algorithm (BCA) [5], a classic method for online Personalized PageRank based proximity search, to support our recommendation method.
-Then, we design an approximate spatial proximity measure, which is based on a spatial partitioning and can be computed fast without sacrificing the quality of the results.
+The main technical challenge is efficiency; search engines should provide instant responses to users; hence, query recommendation should also be conducted in sub-seconds.
+However, differently from the traditional query recommendation setting, which ignores user locations, we need to consider the spatial proximity between queries and the user, which can only be obtained online after the user issues her query.
+We first adopt Bookmark Coloring Algorithm (BCA) [4], a classic method for online Personalized PageRank based proximity search, to support our recommendation method.
+Then, we design an approximate version of the algorithm, which is based on a spatial partitioning and greatly reduces the cost without sacrificing the quality of the results.